harness/developer-hub/docs/continuous-error-tracking/getting-started/cet-source-attach.md

     1. Navigate to **Connectors** under the **Projects**.

-    2. Select the connector you intend to use
+    2. Select the connector you intend to use.

     3. Copy the Identifier